Introduction to Tower Bridge

 - Two bascules that can be raised to allow ships to pass

-- Victorian Gothic style that complements the Tower of London nearby
+- Victorian Gothic style that harmonizes with the nearby Tower of London

-- Glass-floored walkway for a unique viewing experience
+- Glass-floored walkway for a distinctive viewing experience

 The Experience of Visiting Tower Bridge